satya-das/cib/README.md

 *In this document the binary component that exposes its classes will be called Library, a library can be an executable or a DLL.
 The component that uses those classes will be called client of that library.*

 ## CIB Features:		{#CIBFeatures}
-  - Client don't need to recompile just because library headers are modified unless the signature of API (methods and functions) used by client is changed.
+  - Clients don't need to recompile just because library headers are modified unless the signature of API (methods and functions) used by client is changed.
   - Clients of library will keep working, without recompiling, with new version of library.
   - Functions, methods (including virtual methods) can be reordered in library code and client will keep working without recompiling with new headers. **This feature of CIB makes it superior to any other solution we know.**
-  - Client can use library provided classes without linking with the library at compile time.
+  - Clients can use library provided classes without linking with the library at compile time.
-  - Client will not need recompiling when there is minor change in class inheritance.
+  - Clients will not need recompiling when there is minor change in class inheritance.
 For example if in one version of library class B was derived from A and in next version class B is derived by both A and C then such change will not enforce client to recompile and clients compiled with previous version of headers will keep working with new version of library. **This too is something that no ABI compatible standard will be able to support.**

  **Some of these features are provided by COM.
 But CIB has other advantages over COM.**

-  - Client can define new classes by deriving from concrete classes provided by library (*note that it is made possible even when complete class definition is not available to client*).
+  - Clients can define new classes by deriving from concrete classes provided by library (*note that it is made possible even when complete class definition is not available to client*).
   - No need to write interface definition files (.idl/.odl files).
   - No need to maintain order of virtual functions across releases.
   - No need to maintain order of data members of structs.